 Return to the Blog Home Page

-The Inspirational Wildlife of Scotland’s Cairngorm Mountains
+Incredible Wildlife of Scotland’s Cairngorm Mountains Inspires New Artworks

 The wildlife of the Cairngorms is so inspiring.
 I went in search of wildcats and came back having seen snow hares, red deer and a golden eagle.
 It was such a magical experience I couldn’t wait to get back to my easel and paint the beautiful creatures I had seen!
 I’ve just finished the red stag sketch below.
 Scroll down to see what else I have painted since I returned.
 Scroll down to watch a video of my trip and see me paint a brand new collection.